 5. Get frequent customer feedback

-Every interaction your team has with customers is an opportunity to better understand what you’re doing well and how you can boost satisfaction.
+Every interaction your team has with customers is an opportunity to better understand what you’re doing well and how you can boost customer satisfaction.

 This is where it pays to integrate other communication channels and technologies into your sales and customer management processes.
 Speech analytics tools and surveys generated via email or through automated voice responses can help you identify where your sales strategies and products resonate with customers — and where you might need to fine-tune the customer experience.